 Some of the highlights from Cary’s high-tech career include:

-- Electrical design engineer at Motorola Space Electronics Division (now part of General Dynamics) where he developed and tested advanced low-earth orbit (LEO) satellites and ECCM air-borne radars.
+- Electrical design engineer at Motorola Space Electronics Division (now part of General Dynamics) where I developed and tested advanced low-earth orbit (LEO) satellites and ECCM air-borne radars.

-Cary received his PhD and MS degrees in electrical engineering from Arizona State University and his BS in electrical engineering from University of Wyoming.
+I received my PhD and MS degrees in electrical engineering from Arizona State University and my BS in electrical engineering from University of Wyoming.